Skip to content

 It runs the a Value Iteration solver, assuming full observability.
 The value function that comes out from this is therefore used to make choices.

-As stated, during simulations, the agent will choose actions based on an argmax of what action has the highest matrix product of the value function with the belief vector.
+As stated, during simulations, the agent will choose actions based on an argmax of what action has the highest matrix product of the expected action-values obtained by applying the full-observability value function to the belief (i.e., QMDP approximation).

 Parameters